 If you want people to engage in the process of play, they need to feel safe doing so.
 Inspirational leadership can show transparency by role modeling playfulness and demonstrating that it can help achieve outcomes.

 When leaders are transparent with their playful voice and open mindset, psychological safety increases, and teams are better able to both focus attention and be creative (Yi et al., 2017).
 Want to know if your team feels psychologically safe?
-Check out our FREE Toolkit for Assessing and Improving Psychological Safety.
+Check out our psychological safety post for more.

 Do Something New that Scares You